1964 Arab League summit (Cairo): Resolutions and effects

 On Palestine, Ahmad al-Shuqayri (1908–1988), a Palestinian diplomat and a former assistant secretary-general of the Arab League (1950–1956), was given a mandate to initiate contacts aimed at establishing a Palestinian entity, in which role he would eventually become first chairman of the Palestine Liberation Organization.

 On the military front, Cairo Radio announced that the leaders of the Arab League member states agreed to set up a unified military command, the United Arab Command, to be headed by an Egyptian lieutenant general, Ali Ali Amer, and with headquarters in Cairo.
 No mention of this new body was made in the official communiqué from the summit, although the secretary-general himself, Abdel Khalek Hassouna, had stated that certain adopted resolutions would remain secret.

 On the water diversion plan, all thirteen member states unanimously resolved to approve Nasser's proposal.
 The effect of the summit and the decisions taken there was to emasculate the Council of the Arab League and supersede it as the foremost decision-making body.
 Nasser discouraged Syria and Palestinian guerrillas from provoking the Israelis, conceding that he had no plans for war with Israel.

 During the summit, Nasser developed cordial relations with King Hussein, and ties were mended with the rulers of Saudi Arabia, Syria, and Morocco.
 The summit was to be the first of many: in late 1964, a second summit (1964 Arab League summit (Alexandria)) would be held in Alexandria, also in Egypt.
 Following this second summit, a letter was sent to the United Nations setting out the agreed resolutions.

+In Louis-Joseph Lebret (IRFED) diary, who was working for the development of Lebanon, it was noted: The Arab summit of 1964 has just ended.
+Syria stood alone to defend its point of view of military intervention.
+Either Nasser is afraid of failure, or he does not want to displease the USA...
+Lebanon, with its political wisdom, allowed it not to engage.
+For all except Syria, it was a wise decision.
+But Israel will not be attacked.
+Nasser, with his masking smile, tenderly embraced Karamé who was rather embarrassed.